Standarized and "one-size-fits-all” eLearning courses are no longer relevant in today's context. Personalization has become the norm.

-1) Create Similar Information in Multiple Formats
+1) Provide Information in Multiple Formats

-Some of your learners will want to read the content, others prefer a podcast, and still others, want to use an interactive learning object.
+Some of your learners will want to read the content, others prefer a podcast, and still others want to use an interactive learning object.
 To meet this breadth of diversity, consider making similar content in different formats and allowing learners to choose how to view the content.
 The important element to remember is that each learning resource created must align with the central idea of the module.

 For example, in an eLearning module, learners could: